LiljestromNadja/DebianLinux/h6_Based-Real_Internet.md

 [Failed to start ssh service Unit ssh.service could not be found Ubuntu.
 Youtube.](https://www.youtube.com/watch?v=95ssd2a2Re0)

 ---
-Also changed my password with
+I also changed my password with

         $ passwd